gherasima/passwd-linux/README.md

     * Change password without verify the old password first
     * Change password if user exist and old password is correct (SHA512 only, RHEL 6 & 7)
     * Check if old password is correct (SHA512 only, RHEL 6 & 7)
+    * Check if old password is correct (MD5 only, RHEL 4 & 5)

 ## Usage